Stroke order: Alternative stroke orders

-Besides general errors and regional differences in stroke order, it is common in the PRC to apply alternative stroke orders which resemble PRC stroke orders to Traditional Chinese characters, although the PRC generally uses Simplified characters.
-In the below example, the traditional character 門 (simplified: 门) is shown with both the traditional stroke order (left, starting with the left vertical stroke), as in imperial China, Taiwan, Japan, and Hong Kong, and with the Simplified stroke order (right, with the left vertical stroke fourth).
+Besides general errors and regional differences in stroke order, it is common in the People's Republic of China to apply alternative stroke orders which resemble PRC stroke orders to Traditional Chinese characters, although the mainland generally uses simplified characters.
+In the below example, the traditional character 門 (simplified: 门) is shown with both the traditional stroke order (left, starting with the left vertical stroke), as in imperial China, Taiwan, Japan, and Hong Kong, and with the simplified stroke order (right, with the left vertical stroke fourth).

 General guidelines

 Note: There are exceptions within and among different standards.
 The following are only guidelines.